-- The mobilization training is called LAUNCH Preparing to lead (The Changing Face of Evangelism & the Well-being of the City seminar and the 10 sessions represented in this booklet). - 2.
+- 1. The mobilization training is called LAUNCH Preparing to lead (Becoming a CoJourner seminar and the 10 sessions represented in this booklet). - 2.
 Our disciple-making pathway is called PURSUE Foundations for growth (Foundational Bible Studies, Study of Gospels, Study of Acts). - 3.
 Our focus on leadership development is called DEVELOP Peer coaching among leaders (topical studies for monthly or quarterly meetings).
 This is a community for leadership development and missional effectiveness.